 iOS 14.5 Update on iPhone: What The Fuss About Privacy Is?

 The tussle between the government and social media giants has been making headlines for the past few weeks.
-However, the news which is not making headlines is Apple’s new iOS update, especially in India.
+However, the news that is not making headlines is Apple’s new iOS update, especially in India.
 Now the question is why it should make headlines and what’s the common thing in all of these?
-But most importantly what is this iOS 14.5 update on iPhone now.
+But most importantly what is this iOS 14.5 update on iPhone now?

 The Latest Apple iOS Update